earthdaily/mosaics-notebook/README.md

 ## Shutting Down
 - Click "Quit" in the browser window containing the list of files to shut down the Jupyter notebook server and exit the Conda environment.

+## Using Docker
+- You may also build the environment and launch the Jupyter notebook server within Docker:
+  - `source start_notebook_docker.sh`